Trams in Porto

 The tram system of Porto in Portugal is operated by the Sociedade de Transportes Colectivos do Porto (STCP) and currently has three regular tram routes with 30-minute headways.
-All are heritage tram routes, as they use vintage tramcars exclusively, and should not be confused with the modern Porto Metro light rail system.
+All are heritage tram routes, and they use vintage tramcars exclusively.

 History

-In 1872 the Companhia Carril Americano do Porto à Foz e Mattosinhos opened the first mule tram line in Porto, connecting Rua dos Inglezes (nowadays Infante) with Foz (Castelo) and Matosinhos.
+In 1872, the Companhia Carril Americano do Porto à Foz e Mattosinhos opened the first mule tram line in Porto, connecting Rua dos Inglezes (nowadays Infante) with Foz (Castelo) and Matosinhos.
 In the next year, a branch line from Massarelos to Cordoaria was opened.
 A second company, the Companhia Carris de Ferro do Porto (CCFP) (the Porto Tramways Company), was established in 1873, and it opened a line from Praça Carlos Alberto via Boavista to Foz (Cadouços) in 1874.
 More lines were added through the 1870s until the 1890s.
-In 1878 the CCFP line from Foz to Boavista was converted to steam traction.
-At Boavista was the change of traction between mules and steam engines.
+In 1878, the CCFP line from Foz to Boavista was converted to steam traction.
+At Boavista, there was a change of traction between mules and steam engines.
 Four years later, the interurban line of the CCFP was extended from Foz (Cadouços) to Matosinhos.
-CCAPFM and CCFP merged on 13 January 1893, using the latter's name for the resulting company.
+The CCAPFM and CCFP merged on 13 January 1893, using the latter's name for the resulting company.
 Electric traction was introduced in 1895.
-The last mule-drawn car was retired in 1904, and electrification was complete with the elimination of urban steam engines in 1914.
+The last mule-drawn car was retired in 1904, and electrification was completed with the elimination of urban steam engines in 1914.

 In 1946, the city purchased the tram system from CCFP and took over its operation, with a new municipal company, Serviço de Transportes Colectivos do Porto (STCP).
 By 1949, it reached its maximum length of 81 kilometers with 150 kilometers track length.
 The 1960s and the 1970s were marked by a continuous dismantling of tram tracks and a preference for cheaper bus transport.
 The system shrank from 81 kilometers with 192 cars in 1958, to 38 kilometers with 127 cars in 1968, to 21 kilometers with 84 cars in 1978, to just 14 kilometers with 16 cars in 1996.
 The last remaining line (18) was the start of the current heritage tram system.